formula one history

 In the interwar years, a series of Grands Prix race days took place throughout Europe, designed to show off car and driver skills to a receptive European population.

 Had World War II not intervened it is likely that Formula One would have begun much earlier.
 Certainly, in the interwar years, there was an increasing move towards codifying the sport from the ragtag one-off events.

 With the rise of Nazism and the focus of French and Belgian (and other European) engineers on preparing for war, however, Formula One was put on hold until 1946.

 The name ‘Formula One’ refers to a standardized set of rules with which drivers and engineers must comply.
 In 1946, the idea of a Formula One Championship began.
 From 1946-1950 the races were not part of an overall calendar and races tended to be ad hoc affairs.

-Drivers’ World championship
+When did the Drivers‘ World championship begin?